 In a union operation, the application attempts to match columns between multiple datasets.
 As needed, you can perform manual tweaks to the matching and decide which columns to include or exclude in the resulting dataset.

 - A union operation is different from a join operation.
 In a join operation, data from two datasets is brought together based on a defined primary key.
 The type of join determines the columns included in the output.
-For more information, see Join Page.
+For more information, see Join Panel.

 In the Search panel, enter